- Vape Kits

 If you’ve made the bold and beautiful decision to stop burning and smoking cigarettes, and the usual cessation tactics of patches and gum aren’t quite doing it for you, then it is highly probable that you’ve thought about vaping.
 Need a hand traversing this post-tobacco land?
 Welcome to the beginners guide to vaping.

-In 2015 Public Health England published an expert independent review stating vaping to be around 95% less harmful than smoking conventional tobacco cigarettes and in recent years, the e-cigarette industry has since taken strides in stemming the number of cigarette smokers.
-The NHS reported that in 6 years, 1.6 million smokers have stopped and that e-cigarettes have played a pivotal role in our nations relinquishing of tobacco-based products.
-Will, you join the party and put down your cigarettes?
+In 2015 Public Health England published an expert independent review stating vaping to be around 95% less harmful than smoking conventional tobacco cigarettes and in recent years.
+The e-cigarette industry has since taken strides in stemming the number of cigarette smokers.
+The NHS reported that in six years, 1.6 million smokers have stopped and that e-cigarettes have played a pivotal role in our nations relinquishing of tobacco-based products.
+Will you join the party and put down your cigarettes?
+The good news is that a new study now suggests that Britain could be set to steer itself clear of tobacco altogether and become a smoke-free nation by 2040.

 Because the e-cigarette and vaping industry caters to numerable smoking habits, it’s important not to get caught up in the inordinate whirlwind of what everybody else is doing and what they may be using.